Welte-Mignon: Welte Inc.

 In 1912 a new company was founded, the "M. Welte & Sons.
 Inc." in New York, and a new factory was built in Poughkeepsie, New York.
 Shareholders were predominantly family members in the U.S. and Germany, among them Barney Dreyfuss, Edwin's brother-in-law.

 As a result of the Alien Property Custodian enactment during the First World War, the company lost their American branch and all of their U.S. patents.
 This caused the company great economic hardship.
-Later the depression and the mass production of new technologies like the radio and the electric record player in the 1920s virtually brought about the demise of the firm and its expensive instruments.
+Later the Great Depression and the mass production of new technologies like the radio and the electric record player in the 1920s virtually brought about the demise of the firm and its expensive instruments.
 Other companies with similar products like American Piano Company (Ampico) and Duo-Art also began to fade from the scene at this time.

 From 1919 on, Welte also built theatre organs, in particular for installation in cinemas.
 With the introduction of "talkies" around 1927, the demand for these also began to diminish, and by 1931 production of such instruments had been severely curtailed.
 The last big theatre organ was a custom-built instrument for the Norddeutscher Rundfunk (NORAG) broadcasting company in Hamburg, still in place and still playing today.
 A number of other Welte theatre organs survive in museums.

 In 1932 the firm, now with Karl Bockisch as sole owner, barely escaped bankruptcy, and began to concentrate on the production of church and other speciality organs.

 The last project of Edwin Welte was an electronic organ equipped with photo-cells, the Lichttonorgel or Phototone-Organ.
 This instrument was the first ever to use analogue sampled sound.
 In 1936, a prototype of this type of organ was demonstrated at a concert in the Berliner Philharmonie.
-The production of these organs - in cooperation with the Telefunken Company - was halted by the Nazi-government because the inventor, Edwin Welte, was married to Betty Dreyfuss, who was Jewish.
+The production of these organs - in cooperation with the Telefunken Company – was halted by the Nazi-government because the inventor, Edwin Welte, was married to Betty Dreyfuss, who was Jewish.

 The business complex in Freiburg was bombed and completely destroyed in November 1944.
 This event seemed to obliterate the closely kept secrets of the firm and their recording apparatus and recording process appeared lost forever.
 But in recent years parts of the recording apparatus for the Welte Philharmonic-Organs and documents were found in the United States.
 It was then possible to theoretically reconstruct the recording process.
-The Augustiner Museum of Freiburg keeps the legacy of the company - all that survived the Second World War.
+The Augustiner Museum of Freiburg keeps the legacy of the company – all that survived the Second World War.